enzojob/eiffel-snake/README.md

 | 5 | Menu presentation | 5 | 2 Stunden |

 ### Important code snippets
-In this section we want to discuss the animation shown at the end of the game.
+In this section we want to show you how me managed to set different difficulty levels by increasing the speed of the snake.
+In reality we do not increase it's speed but we rather decrease the duration between each update with AnimationTimer.
+In the Menu we can choose between EASY, MEDIUM and HARD, this results in a change of the "speedFactor".

     public String setSpeed() {
         String[] speedArray = {"EASY", "MEDIUM", "HARD",};